 Ideas for Leftover Buttercream Frosting

-- fold in some whipped cream or cool whip and use it as a fruit dip
+- Sold in some whipped cream or cool whip and use it as a fruit dip.

 More Recipes You Might Like